t4d-gmbh/working-with-git/source/content/history/how_change.md

 - How to consolidate and clean-up?
 - How to remove sensitive data?
 - When is it fine to change history?
-- How does an altered history affect collaboration?
 {% if page %}:::{% endif %}